Skip to main content

 Personality strength

-Recovering quickly from setbacks — essential in high-stakes, high-pressure, or emotionally demanding roles.
+Recovering quickly from setbacks, which is essential in high-stakes, high-pressure, or emotionally demanding roles.

 Key strength in 2 roles across 2 categories